 ANIMATED 'BOOK TRAILER'

-All summer I'll be travelling across 4 continents filming a brand new BBC2 science series, uncovering how plants & plant science underpin the food we eat.
+In The Secrets of Your Food I'll be travelling across 4 continents with Dr Michael Mosley uncovering how plants & plant science underpin the food we eat.

 It's meant some seriously crazy hours & permanent jetlag, but such an amazing experience.
 I really hope you guys enjoy it.

-Broadcast on BBC2 in the autumn.
-Watch this space!
+Broadcast on BBC2 on Feb .
+24th so watch this space!